nurcanNT/nurcanNT/README.md

 ## About me
-Welcome to my github page ... <br>
+Welcome to my GitHub page ... <br>
-I started the software with Java.
-I continue with SQL,Python, HTML, CSS and Javascript.
-I am currently learning Python at Women in Tech Academy.
-I lovingly create every line of my code.<br>
+I met Java with software.
+I continue with SQL, Python, HTML, CSS and Javascript.
+I learned Python for 3 months with the Women in Tech Academy and attended many different trainings.
+I create every line of code with enthusiasm and enthusiasm.
+I am very happy to have discovered my interest in software.
-Although I realized my interest in software a little late, I am here with all my awareness.
-I would like to state that after discovering my area of interest, I entered an intense learning process.
 An awareness made me say no to many things.
-My choice software...
+My choice is software...

 ## Things I am passionate about